 Eating disorders are a type of illness characterized by a severe disturbance in eating behaviors and thoughts and emotions related to food and eating.
 People with eating disorders typically become pre-occupied with food and their body weight.
 They also tend to experience distortions in body image.

 Eating disorders affect people of all ages, social and cultural backgrounds.
-It is estimated that about 20 million women and 10 million men in the U.S. alone will develop an eating disorder at some point in their lives.1 In a 2018 study based on a nationally-representative sample of 36,309 adults – the largest national sample of US adults ever studied – it was found that 0.80 percent of adults will be affected by anorexia nervosa in their lifetime, 0.28 percent will be affected by bulimia nervosa, and 0.85 percent will be affected by binge eating disorder.2
+It is estimated that about 30 million Americans suffer from an eating disorder.
+In a 2018 study based on a nationally-representative sample of 36,309 adults – the largest national sample of US adults ever studied – it was found that 0.80% of adults will be affected by anorexia nervosa in their lifetime, 0.28% will be affected by bulimia nervosa, and 0.85% will be affected by binge eating disorder.

 Although we see eating disorders in virtually every population, the types and presentation of eating disorder will vary.
 How an eating disorder presents in childhood is markedly different than how it may present in a geriatric client.